thekillacodar/Sparo_Exam-Sync/RENDER_DEPLOYMENT.md

-# Render Deployment Guide
+# Render Deployment Guide (Free Tier)

-This guide explains how to deploy ExamSync to Render with both backend and frontend services.
+This guide explains how to deploy ExamSync to Render using the free tier services.

 ## 🚀 Quick Deployment